sumdher/VSCode-on-Android/README.md

 ---

-# SSH-ing into a Remote Computer via VSCode/VSCodium for Remote development
+# SSH-ing into a Remote Machine via VSCode/VSCodium for Remote development

 Out of the box, there are no major issues with this.
 But there was something that needed to be fixed.
 Read on...